Bideford

 Bideford (/ˈbɪdəfərd/ BID-ə-fərd) is a historic port town on the estuary of the River Torridge in north Devon, South West England.
 It is the main town of the Torridge local government district.

 Toponymy

 In ancient records Bideford is recorded as Bedeford, Byddyfrod, Bedyford, Bydeford, Bytheford and Biddeford.
-The etymology of the name means "by the ford," and records show that, before there was a bridge, there was a ford at Bideford where River Torridge is estuarine; and at low tide, it is possible (but not advisable) to cross the river by wading on foot.
+The etymology of the name means "by the ford", and records show that, before a bridge, there was a ford at Bideford where River Torridge is estuarine.
+At low tide, it is possible (but not advisable) to cross the river by wading on foot.

 History

 Early history

 Hubba the Dane was said to have attacked Devon in the area around Bideford near Northam or near Kenwith Castle, and was repelled either by Alfred the Great (849–899) or by the Saxon Earl of Devon.